khalid-naami/khalid-naami.github.io/blog/2026-05-08-options-delta-adjusted-exposure-true-risk.md

 ## The Professional Edge
 > "Delta-Adjusted Exposure is the reality check of the trading world.
 It strips away the leverage to show you the cold directional risk you are carrying.
 If you aren't calculating your Delta-adjusted notional, you aren't truly managing your risk."

 Mastering this metric is a prerequisite for professional-grade portfolio management.
-It provides a unified view of risk, ensuring that your directional bets are exactly as large as you intended them to be.
+It provides a unified view of risk, ensuring that your directional bets—monitored via the [Ultimate Options Dashboard](/blog/ultimate-options-dashboard-guide)—are exactly as large as you intended them to be.